DannyuNDos/Sparsest-16-Colours/README.md

   2. Makes the 2 closest colours farther to each other.
   3. Repeats 2. for certain amount, or until the current record breaks.
   4. Outputs the result colours in hexadecimal form.
   5. Outputs the minimal distance of colours **before** the last iteration of 3.
-(This is due to simplicity)
+(This is for simplicity of the algorithm)

 In the file, you have some configurable options:

-  step: The amount of making the colours farther in 2.
+  `step`: The amount of making the colours farther in 2.

-  maxIter: max iteration for 3.
+  `maxIter`: max iteration for 3.

-  record: the minimal distance of the previous record.
+  `record`: the minimal distance of the previous record.

-  threads: # of the threads for parallel computing.
+  `threads`: # of the threads for parallel computing.

 See https://wiki.haskell.org/Haskell_for_multicores#Further_reading_9 for enabling parallelism in Haskell.

+The records must have name in the following scheme: `Sparsest16Colours_yyyymmdd.txt`.

 This project was originally started for NetHack (a game).
 So when you find a new record and commit it here, please order the colours to vaguely fit the following order: